 Sunday, May 18, 2008

 So here's to Kristofferson, the mighty.
-Hell, he is such the man that he even manages to make his biker rapist character in BRING ME THE HEAD OF ALFREDO GARCIA sympathetic and cool.
+Hell, he is such the man that he even manages to make his biker rapist character in BRING ME THE HEAD OF ALFREDO GARCIA sympathetic.
 God DAMN.
 His is the mix of charisma and humility that tempers all judgment against him.
 Here's the kind of a man that you could get in a knockdown fight with but then you'd go get a beer together afterwards and know he was your friend for life.
-Kristofferson, in short, is the ideal 1970s older brother, which is why he's only a "Semi-Great" 70s dad, but still...by any stretch of the cinematic imagination... he's perfect.
+Kristofferson, in short, is the ideal 1970s older brother, which is why he's only a "Semi-Great" 70s dad, but still...by any stretch of the cinematic imagination... perfect.

 Thursday, May 15, 2008

 A much neglected horror classic in the making which I was recently turned onto is JOSHUA (2007), a creepy tale of Manhattan piano prodigy dealing with the arrival of a baby sister.
 Cinema is full of "catchable" killers, but JOSHUA tells a tale of a murderer so maddeningly ahead of the curve that even the audience can never be sure just quite what happened even after the credits roll.
 If that sounds like a drag to you then don't turn around two minutes later and tell me you like 1970s cinema, because you don't.
 In fact, you don't know shit.

 It's a sad commentary on our times that this film wasn't promoted and embraced as the 21st century version of ROSEMARY'S BABY (1968), which it closely resembles.
 The critics generally liked it, but it came and went with little fanfare.
 (The icky and much-panned 2006 OMEN remake on the other hand grossed 54 million).